Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 Best-Worst Scaling

-Potato 2.3 adds Best-Worst Scaling (BWS), also known as Maximum Difference Scaling.
-Annotators see a tuple of items (typically 4) and select the best and worst according to some criterion.
-BWS produces reliable scalar scores from simple binary judgments, requiring far fewer annotations than Likert scales for the same statistical power.
+Potato 2.3 adds Best-Worst Scaling (BWS), sometimes called Maximum Difference Scaling.
+Annotators see a tuple of items, usually four, and pick the best and the worst against some criterion.
+From those simple binary judgments BWS works out reliable scalar scores, and it gets there with far fewer annotations than a Likert scale would need for the same statistical power.

 annotation_schemes: